JRCSTU/CO2MPAS-TA/doc/glossary.rst

         The default is 0.

     ``has_lean_burn``
-        the lean burn (LB) technology refers to the burning of fuel with an excess of air in an internal combustion engine.
+        the lean-burn (LB) technology refers to the burning of fuel with an excess of air in an internal combustion engine.
 All ``compression ignition`` vehicles are supposed to be equipped with *LB* by default therefore for ``compression ignition`` this must be set to 0.